-If you live in the Parish of Wembury you should by now have received a Housing Needs Assessment form.
+If you live in the Parish of Wembury you would have received a Housing Needs Assessment form.
 The responses have now been compiled into a final report which will help determine the need for Affordable Housing in line with the government’s objectives.
 The results of this survey will perform two functions: 1- It will help Devon housing teams to find out the requirements for Affordable Housing in our parish (area).
 2- The data, not the details, will become evidence to support the content of “The Parish of Wembury Neighbourhood Plan” This survey has been funded by Awards for All which is part of the Lottery Fund The final report can be read here

-A Vision Day is an opportunity for everyone to come along to an event and share their visions, wishes and aspirations for our community.
+A Community Day is an opportunity for everyone to come along to an event and share their visions, wishes and aspirations for our community.
 To put forward ideas as to how it will develop over the next fifteen to twenty years or so.
 An opportunity to have your say and to put your ideas on paper alongside the rest of our community.
-It is intended that there will be two Vision Days - one in Down Thomas and one in Wembury.
-See what a vision day looks like here: East Shoreditch Vision Day (click to view)
+It is intended that there will be two Community Days - one in Down Thomas and one in Wembury.
+See what a Community / Vision day looks like here: East Shoreditch Vision Day (click to view)